njtransit 9 months ago

 [1] https://www.sciencedirect.com/science/article/pii/S009167492...

-• pfdietz a day ago
+• pfdietz 9 months ago

 Maybe the problem is rinse aids in dishwashers?
 These prevent spotting on glass by adding detergent.